tymbalodeon/scores/README.md

 Templates are provided for common types of scores.
-To create a score from a template, call `just create` (or `./scripts/main create`) with a `type` value containing the name of the template type plus any options, separated spaces.
+To create a score from a template, call `just create` (or `./scripts/main create`) with a `type` value containing the name of the template type plus any options, separated by commas without spaces.

 For example:

-- To create a lead sheet with lyrics: `just create "lead lyrics" <composer> <title>`
+- To create a lead sheet with lyrics: `just create "lead,lyrics" <composer> <title>`
-- To create a chart without lyrics: `just create chart <composer> <title>`
+- To create both a lead sheet and a form chart without lyrics:
+  `just create "lead,form" <composer> <title>`

 ### Types